-The research result on October 2015 from Dutch CWI did estimate that actual finding of two messages that collide producing same hash value will be possible in cost in order of $100 000.
+The research result on October 2015 from Dutch CWI estimated that finding a SHA-1 hash collision is possible, and the order of magnitude of the cost is around $100 000.
 See our previous: SHA-1 is no longer considered secure.

 Fresh result from same team with sponsored computing cluster capacity demonstrates that this is indeed correct cost estimate.